HMS Ajax (22): Prewar and first actions

+Sir Arthur George Murchison Fletcher, the Governor of Trinidad signalled the Commander-in-Chief in Bermuda on the 20th June 1937 for a cruiser to be sent to that colony due to riots that had broken out among strikers in the oil fields of Apex and Fyzabad, which had included the killings of two police officers.
+Workers in other industries had also staged sympathy strikes.
+HMS Ajax, which was at Nassau at the time, was ordered to Trinidad.
+Exeter, which was about to depart Bermuda for the Panama Canal, was also ordered to Trinidad on the 21st.
+Ajax landed platoons of seamen and marines from her crew to support the civil police in re-establishing order.
+On 2 July 1937, the marines of Ajax joined with those of Exeter and two-hundred police constables to assault the village of Fyzabad.
+By 5 July, the situation in Trinidad had returned largely to normal.
+Ajax departed Trinidad, and the America and West Indies Station, on the 14 July, 1937, for HM Dockyard, Portsmouth to pay off and refit, with HMS Apollo not arriving at Trinidad from Bermuda to relieve her until 17 July, 1937.

-She rejoined her squadron in the West Indies in February 1938 and remained on that station until 1939 when she was redeployed to the Pacific, off South America.
+She rejoined her squadron in America and the West Indies in February 1938 and remained in the Atlantic until 1939, when she was redeployed to the Pacific, off South America.
 On 27 January, Ajax went to assist the rescue of earthquake victims at Talcahuano, in Chile.
 She then returned to Bermuda and was redeployed to the South Atlantic Division in March.

 When war was declared in September 1939, Ajax took up her appropriate station and patrolled off the River Plate.
 There she sank the German merchant ship Olinda on 3 September.
 She intercepted the German merchantman Carl Fritzen and the passenger ship Ussukuma (with the cruiser HMS Cumberland) on 4 and 5 September, respectively.
 Both ships were scuttled by their crews to avoid being taken as prizes.

 After a brief deployment in and around the Falkland Islands, Ajax returned to her station off the Plate on 21 September.